HEART stands for Hertfordshire Enabling and Adapting for Resilience Together

 We seek to inform and support local leaders in political, health and local community organisations, and encourage them to be curious and open minded about collapse and its implications.

-If you’re a citizen living in Hertfordshire – we’d love to welcome and connect with you!
+We’d love to welcome and connect with you!

 A vital conversation about our collective future